JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - Expressions produce values, whereas statements are bigger pieces of code which do not produce a value (such as an operator).
 Examples of statements are 'if else statements' and 'switch statements'.
 Statements end in semi-colons.
 GO BACK TO THEORY LECTURE AROUND SWITCH STATEMENTS, NOT SURE WHY I HAVE NO NOTES FOR THIS.
 - A switch statement is used to compare an expression against multiple possible values and execute different code blocks based on the match.
+- The break part of the switch statement will tell JS to stop executing statements.
+- The default case, goes at the end, and this is executed if none of the statements match the value.

 - 3 weeks off - a little worried to get back into it just in case I forgot everything (: